AI code review tools — CodeRabbit vs Greptile vs Copilot vs Cursor (and where Securie fits)

 The wins:

-• Signed in-toto + DSSE attestation per scan; auditor-verifiable.
+- Signed in-toto + DSSE attestation per scan; customer-verifiable.

 The gotchas:

-• Security-specific scope.
-Doesn't replace general code review; complements it.
+- Does not replace general style/readability review; it complements it.

 Where it fits: every team shipping production code.
-The security review surface is a different category than CodeRabbit / Greptile / Copilot's general review; teams that take security seriously use both.
+The evidence surface is a different category than CodeRabbit / Greptile / Copilot's general review; teams that take production readiness seriously use both.

 The matrix